QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-06-the-joy-of-kubernetes-teaser.md

 Hello there.
 Over the coming weeks I hope to share some of the fun stuff I have had with the setup I run at home.

-I was thinking of picking up [paining like Bob Ross](https://www.twitch.tv/bobross), but I fell back on Kubernetes instead and it gives me comparable joy.
+I was thinking of picking up [painting like Bob Ross](https://www.twitch.tv/bobross), but I fell back on Kubernetes instead and it gives me comparable joy.

 First of I got a new standing desk that will help me with my problems with back-ache, pretty cool.